 The Science: Nitrates, Nitrites, and the “C” Word

-The fear stems from Nitrates.
-Spinach is naturally loaded with them.
-On their own, nitrates are actually great for you—they convert into nitric oxide, which helps lower blood pressure.
+The fear stems from Nitrates, which spinach is naturally loaded with.
+On their own, nitrates are actually beneficial for blood pressure.

 The “drama” happens when bacteria get involved.
 If cooked spinach sits out at room temperature, bacteria start converting those harmless nitrates into Nitrites.
 Under high heat, these nitrites can then turn into Nitrosamines, which are indeed linked to cancer risk.